-After that singular phone call, McMahon tumbled in with the tumbling tumbleweeds into Knievel’s Butte, Montana stomping grounds.
+McMahon tumbled in with the tumbling tumbleweeds into Knievel’s Butte, Montana stomping grounds after that singular phone call.
 Before long, the carny barker and the stuntman were thick as thieves and had the chalk outlines of a deal.
 Sure, warning signs appeared that Knievel was not a hero as advertised; McMahon observed Knievel imperiously order his wife around and be salty with his kids.
 Was he showing off, or was he a scoundrel?
 The answer with Knievel was always both.
 True to his future self, McMahon always looks past an individual’s grim, personal failings if their actions could be good for business.
 Would Knievel be good for business?

-Watch: Evel Knievel crashes hard at Caesar’s Palace
+Watch: Evel Knievel Crashes Badly at Caesar’s Palace

 Vince McMahon at 28 – The Birth of a Carny